 Chautauqua Writers’ Center

-Each week of the summer season, the Chautauqua Writers’ Center offers its Free Sundays Reading Series featuring two highly-accomplished writers-in-residence, who also offer free Tuesday/Friday lectures and budget-friendly five-day workshops for writers at all levels of development.
+Each week of the summer season, the Chautauqua Writers’ Center offers its Free Sundays Faculty Reading Series featuring two highly-accomplished Resident Faculty Writers, who offer budget-friendly three-day workshops for writers at all levels of development.

 The Chautauqua Prize